macs3-project/MACS/README.md

 	BAM and BAMPE parsing with pointer casting instead of python unpack.

-	2) Do not check "track" and "comment" lines in BED file.
-So please avoid them.
+	2) The comment lines in the headers of BED or SAM files will be correctly skipped.
+However, MACS2 won't check comment lines in the middle of the file.

 	* Bugs fixed

 	1) Cutoff-analysis in callpeak command. #341

+	2) Issues related to SAMParser and three ELAND Parsers are fixed. #347

 	* Other

 	1) cmdlinetest script in test/ folder has been updated to: 1. test